ppy/osu-wiki/wiki/Tournaments/TMC/4th/en.md

 6. Each team will receive one "tactical timeout" of 3 minutes, to be used as extra time to pick or ban a beatmap. *The tactical timeout is optional.*
    - This timeout is automatically consumed when regular picking time runs out.
    - The tactical timeout may be called on a tiebreaker, provided that both teams' captains agree to it.
-7. Each team will receive one technical timeout of 3 minutes, to be used only when a technical issue occurs.
+7. Each team will receive one technical timeout of 3 minutes, which is only to be used when a technical issue occurs.
-8. If players unavailable when rematch (e.g. technical issue or unavoidable player absence), they influenced team could replace those players while keeping the remaining players same.
+8. If players are unavailable when rematch (e.g. technical issue or unavoidable player absence), they influenced team could replace those players while keeping the remaining players same.

 ### Scheduling instructions